appcypher/awesome-wasm-langs/README.md

 # WebAssembly Languages
+WebAssembly, or wasm for short, is a low-level bytecode format that runs in the browser just like JavaScript.
+It is designed to be faster to parse than JavaScript, as well as faster to execute which makes it a suitable compilation target for new and existing languages.

-A list of languages that currently compile to WebAssembly(wasm) :octocat:
+This repo contains a list of languages that currently compile to WebAssembly(wasm) :octocat:

 ## Contents
 - [.Net](#dotnet) :hatching_chick: